jbekkink/Image-Caption-Match/README.md

     -v ./iexec_out:/iexec_out \
     -e IEXEC_IN=/iexec_in \
     -e IEXEC_OUT=/iexec_out \
-    DOCKERIMAGENAME "woman and dog sitting on the beach"
+    DOCKERIMAGENAME:non-tee "woman and dog sitting on the beach"
 ```

 ### Run dapp on iExec